 Borough and county councillor James Scholes said: "It is terrifying.
 I don't go down there.
 The problem cannot be ignored.
 There has to be a solution and the solution cannot be no action.
 When we went for the site visit there were eight to ten cars coming in either direction head to head on the lane.
 Fisticuffs went up."

-Borough councillor Peter Bulman blamed the new Pembury Road junction for worsening Cornford Lane's traffic: "We have forced people to find new routes into Tunbridge Wells.
+Borough councillor Peter Bulman blamed the new Traffic Lights on the Pembury Road junction with Halls Hole Road for worsening Cornford Lane's traffic: "We have forced people to find new routes into Tunbridge Wells.
 We have created a mammoth problem that already existed and now is so much worse.
 I would strongly support the closure of Cornford Lane.
 That lane is a disaster."

 Councillor Mrs Soyke did not want to see any procrastination on this issue; she was also in favour of closing the lane and was aware of other, similar circumstances where roads had been closed -